runatlantis/atlantis/runatlantis.io/guide/getting-started.md

 GitHub and GitLab use webhook secrets so clients can verify that the webhooks came from them.
 ::: warning
-Bitbucket Cloud (bitbucket.org) doesn't use webhook secrets so if you're using Bitbucket Cloud you can skip this however you should whitelist Bitbucket IPs as a precaution.
+Bitbucket Cloud (bitbucket.org) doesn't use webhook secrets so if you're using Bitbucket Cloud you can skip this step.
+When you're ready to do a production deploy of Atlantis you should whitelist [Bitbucket IPs](https://confluence.atlassian.com/bitbucket/what-are-the-bitbucket-cloud-ip-addresses-i-should-use-to-configure-my-corporate-firewall-343343385.html) to ensure the webhooks are coming from them.
 :::
 Create a random string of any length (you can use [http://www.unit-conversion.info/texttools/random-string-generator/](http://www.unit-conversion.info/texttools/random-string-generator/)) and set an environment variable: